Akanksh12/spammer-v2/README.md

-#spammer v2!
+Spammer v2!

 how to use: